Table of Contents

 Junior Legislative Assistants (Junior Staffers) face additional challenges, as they often lack established connections and rely on outdated directories or manual processes to identify key people, offices, and events.

-Dome Compass aimed to bridge this gap by providing an intuitive platform that would help Junior Staffers efficiently navigate Capitol Hill, connect with relevant contacts, and access the resources they need to excel in their roles.
+We aimed to bridge this gap by transforming Compass into an intuitive platform that would help Junior Staffers efficiently navigate Capitol Hill, connect with relevant contacts, and access the resources they need to excel in their roles.

 How might we...